vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 psql -X -h sd1erq6vwko24hx.ce2rsaaq7nas.us-east-1.rds.amazonaws.com -d fabricexplorer --username=master
 ```

-## Step 3 (Docker Postgres) - Create the Hyperledger Explorer database tables in the PostgreSQL docker database
+## Step 3 - Docker Postgres - Create the Hyperledger Explorer database tables in the Docker PostgreSQL database
 Once step 2 has completed and your PostgreSQL instance is running, you will create tables in a PostgreSQL database.
 These tables are used by Hyperledger Explorer to store details of your Fabric network.
 Before running the script to create the tables, update the Hyperledger Explorer table creation script.
 The columns created by the script are too small to contain the long peer names used by Managed Blockchain, so we edit the script to increase the length:

 ```